In this guide, we’ll answer the question, “what is an SEO score?”

 I hope you enjoyed this guide on what is an SEO score.

 As you discovered, the answer to the question, “what is a good SEO score?” is 80 – 100.
-And if you work to improve the technical SEO, content, user experience, and mobile usability on your website, then you can increase the score to those levels.
+And if you work to improve the technical SEO, content, user experience, and mobile usability on your website, then you can increase the SEO rating to those levels.

-There are also a number of SEO score checker tools available that can help you get the insights you need to make accurate decisions for better search engine optimization.
+There are also a number of SEO scoring tools available that can help you get the insights you need to make accurate decisions for better search engine optimization.